How to correctly parse and display HTML content in the rich text editor in the AnQiCMS template?

 <p>{{ articleContent|truncatechars_html:150|safe }}</p>

-Template file encoding:Ensure that all your template files use UTF-8 encoding to avoid the issue of Chinese content displaying in garbled characters.
+Template file encoding:Ensure that your template files use UTF-8 encoding uniformly to avoid issues with Chinese content displaying as garbled.

 Summary